 - Released: 2007

 American animator Monkmus has created an array of music videos for the likes of Badly Drawn Boy, Mogwai and Death Cab for Cutie.
 This effort for Los Campesinos! stands out for its depiction of a party (with contrast to the bands other video about war).
 The naive style of the illustration is reminiscent of the tail end of the infamous Dumbo scene with the racing elephants.

 Chris Ullen's stunningly atmospheric video for London Grammar's Hey Now perfectly reflects the song.
 For this work Ullen collaborated with string artist Sebastien Preschoux.

 In the video, balls of string and light dance amongst trees as a forest comes alive in a night time setting.

 17. REM – Man Sized Wreath

 - Directed by: CRUSH inc.

 Toronto-based CRUSH inc. teamed up with REM to produce this very effective effort.
 CRUSH inc. have notably worked with IKEA, Budweiser and Nintendo.

-I'm really intrigued by the many different styles in this video – from low-fi techniques, to 3D modelling via pixelated video games graphics.
+The many different styles in this video – from low-fi techniques, to 3D modelling via pixelated video games graphics – are intriguing.
 Normally, this really wouldn't work well together – but strangely enough, here it really does.